teapfw/Universal_Robots_ROS_Driver/ur_robot_driver/doc/ROS_INTERFACE.md

 Set the topic on which this robot publishes its speed scaling factor.

+##### heartbeat_id (default: "heartbeat")

+Set the topic on which this robot publishes its heartbeat reflecting received RTDE feedback.

 ##### tool_baud_rate (default: "115200")

 Baud rate used for tool communication.
 Only used, when `use_tool_communication` is set to true.